Waste Classification Guidelines: How to Separate Household Waste

 Why Waste Separation Matters

-It’s also a crucial step towards a circular economy, where materials are reused and recycled rather than wasted.
+More importantly, effective waste classification supports a circular economy, where materials are reused, recycled, and kept in circulation rather than wasted.

 Waste and Types of Waste: The Four Core Categories